shuntucodes/fever-docker-project-hw3/README.md

     avg / total      0.375     0.346     0.274      9999

-Evaluation for testing file small file which has NO overlaps with train in bi-grams In assessemt
+Evaluation for testing file small file which has overlaps with train in bi-grams In assessemt
 Reading from dataset: 100%|██████████| 4920/4920 [06:21<00:00, 12.89examples/s]
 model loaded